alexhkurz/algorithm-analysis-2023/projects.md

 ## The Repository (46 points)

 - The project must be open source and on a public git repository.
 It must contain a file called LICENSE such as, for example, the [MIT License](./LICENSE).
+It also must contain a file `.gitignore`.
+See also [Git best practices](git-best-practices.md).
-- The repository is structured in a way that makes it as easy as possible for a reader to access the relevant information.
+- The repository must be structured in a way that makes it as easy as possible for a reader to access the relevant information.
 This includes proper use of markdown syntax.
 - There should be an introduction motivating the project and explaining why it is interesting (a good project has a convincing narrative).
 - There should be a literature review, references to related work and theoretical background (a good project describes the wider context in which it is situated).
+References are more useful when it is clear how they relate to the specifics of the project (just "dumping references at the end" is not useful).
 - The readme must contain a description of how to deploy and run the software.
 - The code must run, be well commented and documented.
 - The documentation should include, for example (adapt as appropriate):